ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

  ![](docs/decision-comp-api-key.png)

 Edit the [the config.json](server/config/config.json) and paste this API key as the value for the `authtoken` field.
+Be careful to leave "ApiKey " in front of your key, that is the full value of the `authtoken` field should read "ApiKey abcd" if your key is "abcd".

 1. In [ODM Decision composer](http://ibm.biz/DecisionComposer) import the _Network_subscription_recommendation_ project and examine it.
 You can `Test` it within Decision Composer, sample input data is provided.
 The following screen shot illustrates the a customer, named 'Young' and the output from the rule execution, recommending a Fiber subscription at 25$.